permguard/permguard/site/content/docs/workspace/initializing-working-directories.md

   noindex: false # false (default) or true
 ---

-PermGuard provides a Command Line Interface (CLI) for managing authentication metadata (AuthN) and authorization metadata and configurations (AuthZ) for applications.
+Permguard provides a Command Line Interface (CLI) for managing authentication metadata (AuthN) and authorization metadata and configurations (AuthZ) for applications.

 Authentication is handled exclusively through the CLI, while authorization is managed via both the CLI and the Policy Language.

 The authorization process follows a code-first approach, and when dealing with Schemas, Policies, and Permissions, the CLI should be executed from a working directory that contains configuration files written in either YAML or PermScript.

-There are three methods to create a working directory and associate it with a PermGuard repo:
+There are three methods to create a working directory and associate it with a Permguard repo:

 - Initialize a new repo in a working directory
 - Clone an existing repo into a working directory